 Perennial plants are mostly left as they are in the garden.
 We do not worry about cutting back all perennials or cleaning up the leaves, plants survive the harsh winters better if we leave both.

-The majority of plants though are left right where and how they are, along with fall leaves that naturally protect the soil and provide a hiding place for beneficial insects during the winter.
+Most plants, though, are left right where and how they are, along with fall leaves that naturally protect the soil and provide a hiding place for beneficial insects during the winter.

-Cover the garden soil
+Cover the garden soil with mulch

 The garden soil is our most valuable matter in the garden.
 Protecting it is a high priority.